Public Space Protection Orders and byelaws

 Barbecues and open fires are not allowed in Council parks and open spaces and are in breach of our anti-social behaviour PSPO (pdf, 14.4MB).

-The Dog Control PSPO (pdf, 1.5 MB) replaces our existing Dog Control Orders and includes a restriction on the number of dogs that can be walked by one person.
+The Dog Control PSPO replaces our existing Dog Control Orders and includes a restriction on the number of dogs that can be walked by one person.
 This has now been reduced from six to four.

-We have issued 12 of the 18 available professional dog walking licences to professional dog walkers, allowing them to walk up to six dogs at certain sites across the borough.
+The professional dog walking licences have been issued in October 2023 to professional dog walkers to allow them walk up to six dogs at certain sites across the borough for a period of two years.
+These will be re-advertised in August 2025.